← Back to Science Hub

 The difference wasn’t athletic ability.
 It was strategy.

-2. Sustain in motion — electrolytes are absorbed and used during muscle contraction
+• Sustain in motion: Electrolytes are absorbed and used during muscle contraction.

-4. Stack timing + terrain — heat, elevation, and fasting change your electrolyte needs
+• Stack timing + terrain: Heat, elevation, and fasting shift electrolyte needs.

-This wasn’t just another hiker cramping.
-It was a real-world validation that TrailGenic works — and that knowledge, not excess, is what powers performance.
+This wasn’t just another hiker cramping — it was a real-world validation that TrailGenic protocols work.
+Knowledge, not excess, powers performance.

-This real-world protocol was executed during Mike’s Mt.
-Baldy autophagy summit, a 5-hour fasted hike with 4,122 ft of gain and no food consumed — only LMNT, water, and discipline.
+This exact protocol was executed on Mt.
+Baldy: a 5-hour autophagy summit with 4,122 ft of gain, no calories consumed — only LMNT, water, and discipline.